tech-kishore/AWS-Exercises-suggested-by-ChatGPT/README.md

    - Launch EC2 instances in multiple availability zones in the region. ☑️
    - Configure a load balancer to distribute traffic across the instances. ☑️
    - Create an Amazon Route 53 record set that points to the load balancer's DNS name. ☑️
-   - Configure a failover routing policy by creating a second record set that points to a secondary load balancer in another region or availability zone.
+   - Configure a failover routing policy by creating a second record set that points to a secondary load balancer in another region or availability zone. ☑️
-   - Configure health checks for the primary and secondary load balancers so that Route 53 can detect when an availability zone or region becomes unavailable.
+   - Configure health checks for the primary and secondary load balancers so that Route 53 can detect when an availability zone or region becomes unavailable. _**This step chargeable. <a href="https://www.youtube.com/watch?v=cTrVCykJ-aU"> Check this for testing</a>**_ ☑️
    - Set the failover routing policy to fail over to the secondary load balancer in the event of an outage in the primary region or availability zone.
    - Once you have set up this configuration, traffic will automatically be redirected to the secondary load balancer if the primary load balancer becomes unavailable due to an outage in one of the availability zones.